TABLE OF CONTENTS

 Knowing the differences between contingent vs. pending is crucial, as it can help you understand how close a property is to being sold.
 These terms can give you important clues about a property’s journey, guiding your expectations as you navigate the process of finding your dream home.

-Keep reading to learn more about contingent vs pending and what each term means when it comes to the real estate market.
+Keep reading to learn more about contingent vs pending and what each term means when it comes to investing in the real estate market.

 KEY TAKEAWAYS